18F/API-All-the-X/pages/agency_support.md

 ### Developer Outreach

 This service assists an agency team in planning and implementing a robust developer outreach program.
-It focuses on first ensuring the [discoverability](http://18f.github.io/API-All-the-X/pages/ensuring_discoverability-a_guide) of the agency's APIs, then pursuin a range of [developer engagement methods](http://18f.github.io/API-All-the-X/pages/developer_engagement-a_model).
+It focuses on first ensuring the [discoverability](http://18f.github.io/API-All-the-X/pages/ensuring_discoverability-a_guide) of the agency's APIs, then pursuing a range of [developer engagement methods](http://18f.github.io/API-All-the-X/pages/developer_engagement-a_model).

 ### Documentation Support